 by Suzanne Kuhn

-Suzanne Kuhn has more than 20 years of book retailing experience and event sales, including traveling as part of Karen Kingsbury’s team.
-In 2010 Suzanne launched SuzyQ, a full-service author promotion and retail development firm that works with authors, publishers and retailers, helping to coordinate events, train staff and authors in reader engagement, and develop promotions for increased sales and reader/customer loyalty.
-Suzanne’s experience and knowledge in the book retailing venue gives her an edge when consulting with retailers for niche and business plan development, facilitating book tours, and ensuring more successful and profitable events.
-Suzanne truly believes in the power of Christian literature to impact and change lives.
-Connect with Suzanne:
+Suzanne Kuhn, owner of SuzyQ, has more than 25 years of book retailing experience and event sales, including traveling as part of New York Times bestselling author Karen Kingsbury’s team.
+In 2010 Suzanne launched SuzyQ, a full-service author promotion firm that works with authors, publishers, and literary agents.
+SuzyQ focuses on coaching and training authors in engagement, developing promotions for increased sales and reader loyalty, and coordinating live events.
+Suzanne’s experience in the book retailing venue gives her an edge when coaching authors.
+She loves working with authors, assisting them in making their book and brand more attractive to their audience.